ProjectRecommend/docs/design-docs/Suraj/SRS_Suraj.md

 ## 2.3 User Classes and Characteristics

-TODO
-- after class diagram
+TODO - will be added after class diagram

 ## 2.4 Operating Environment